hero-2023

 Accelerated Degree Program (ADP)

 The Accelerated Degree Program (ADP) allows students to earn both a master’s degree and an undergraduate degree from the College of Business Administration.
-Undergraduate students begin their graduate work in their junior year by taking two to three graduate level courses or 6-9 credit hours.
+Undergraduate students accepted to the ADP begin graduate level course work during their undergraduate studies.

-Students may double-count a maximum of 6 to 9 credits.
-These graduate courses count toward both the undergraduate and graduate degrees.
+Students may double-count a maximum of 9 credits: these graduate courses count toward both the undergraduate and graduate degrees.
 If students are denied admission to the master’s program, the courses are counted toward the undergraduate degree only.
 A minimum grade of B is required for courses taken as an undergraduate student for graduate credit to apply toward graduate program requirements.
 Upon completion of the first term as a master's candidate, students must request courses taken as an undergraduate be transferred to the master's degree.
-This is requested through the Graduate School of Management's Director of Student Services.

-To be considered for admission to the five-year program, applicants must formally apply to the Graduate School of Management during their senior year at Marquette University and complete all of the application requirements.
-Students are encouraged to review Bachelor’s-Master’s Program information within their program of choice.
+To be considered for admission to the Accelerated Degree Program, applicants must formally apply to the Graduate School of Management during their junior or senior year at Marquette University and complete all of the application requirements.